-But how much profitable is this?
+But how profitable is this?
 Keep reading and you’ll come to know.

 4. Find Profitability of Selected Blogging Niche

-So, how do you find other monetization option for your blog?
+So, how do you find other monetization options for your blog?

 4.1 Check for Affiliate Products to Promote in Your Niche

 Affiliate Marketing is one of the most popular ways to make money from your blog, and if you are not using affiliate marketing to earn extra bucks from your blog, you are leaving huge money on the table.